McCarthy Stalls BBB Vote With 8-Hour Audition For House Speaker

 - Democrats roasted McCarthy throughout the night:

-The New Hampshire chapter of the right-wing “Moms for Liberty” nonprofit is offering a $500 cash reward to anyone who snitches on a public school teacher they believe broke the state’s new law that allows teaching licenses to be revoked if the instructor teaches what conservatives call “critical race theory.”
+New Hampshire Gov. Chris Sununu (R) slammed the right-wing “Moms for Liberty” nonprofit yesterday for offering a $500 cash reward to anyone who snitches on a public school teacher they believe broke the state’s new law that allows teaching licenses to be revoked if the instructor teaches what conservatives call “critical race theory.”

+- Offering a financial incentive to hunt down teachers is “wholly inappropriate,” Sununu said in a statement, despite being the one who signed the law and making all this possible in the first place.

 - The law, which bans teachers from teaching anything with a “divisive concept” and the idea that “an individual, by virtue of his or her race or sex, is inherently racist, sexist, or oppressive,” led the state government to put up a website where parents can report teachers.